jbcoe/value_types/DRAFT.md

 This proposal is a continuation of the work started in [P0201] and [P1950].

-There was previous work on a cloned pointer type [N3339] which met with opposition becuse of the mixing of value and pointer semantics.
-We feel that the pure value-semantics of `indirect` and `polymorphic` address these concerns.
+There was previous work on a cloned pointer type [N3339] which met with opposition because of the mixing of value and pointer semantics.
+We feel that the unambiguous value-semantics of `indirect` and `polymorphic` address these concerns.

 ## Impact on the standard